 As if this was not enough, I can report that the recovery time was no longer than with my original hip replacement, possibly even shorter.
 At six weeks to the day after my revision, my husband landed in the ER with a nearly complete intestinal blockage.
 Three weeks later he underwent life-saving abdominal surgery.
 I was his main advocate at the hospital, all the while keeping the homestead running smoothly.
 This included taking our dogs out for walks three times a day up and down grassy hills and making the daily one- hour commute to Albany.
 My newly installed hip performed beautifully.
 I was able to do what had to be done without compromising my own health.

 On top of this, I completed the design, production, and installation of a modest art exhibit at our local history museum in time for Opening Day on May 5th, just four months after the revision.
 I had committed to this over a year ago.
 It is nothing short of a miracle that I was able to pull it off after losing the first three months of 2019 due to my husband's and my medical issues.

-I am grateful to Dr. Waddell for selecting orthopedic surgery as a career and approaching it in such a professional, creative way.
+I am grateful to my surgeon for selecting orthopedic surgery as a career and approaching it in such a professional, creative way.
 I have to admit I was a little anxious about his young age compared to other surgeons I had researched.
 I didn’t have to worry.
 He knew what to do and did it well.
 He met the goals of HSS by getting me Back in the Game.
 Thank you, thank you, thank you!